a5221985/tutorials/iOS/ios11_and_swift_4_the_complete_ios_app_development_bootcamp.md

 3. Downscaling an image
 	1. Larger images with single pixel lines (downscaling will remove the lines)
 4. Hence we must provide icons and images for all of the size categories required
+	1. []() - all of the required icon sizes for iPhone, iPads, universal apps
+	2.

 ### App Icon Dimensions and a Brief History of Graphics ###
 ### Asset Catalogue Compiler Warning ###